 As the effects of the COVID-19 pandemic continue to ripple through the economy, financially stressed employers are scrambling to control costs and keep their businesses afloat.
 Many of these employers may be considering temporarily suspending 401(k) matching contributions as a cost-saving measure.
 While companies evaluating this option have to consider the impact on employee morale and retirement adequacy, they may overlook some less obvious compliance issues.
 This article identifies a number of technical compliance issues for employers to consider before reducing or suspending a 401(k) match, including ERISA’s anti-cutback protections, the actual deferral percentage (ADP) and actual contribution percentage (ACP) safe harbor requirements, and the Internal Revenue Code’s $285,000 cap on plan compensation.
+Updates to this article incorporate guidance from IRS Notice 2020-52 on suspending or reducing safe harbor contributions during the pandemic.

 An employer will need to amend its plan to suspend matching contributions if they are required by plan terms — as is usually the case.
 If the plan gives the employer discretion to make matching contributions, an amendment may be unnecessary.
 However, even if the contributions are entirely discretionary, employers still might want to review past employee communications for any statements that could be interpreted as promising a match, since the expectation of a match likely influenced some employees’ deferral elections.